wp-plugins/google-no-captcha-recaptcha/README.txt

 == Screenshots ==

+1. No CAPTCHA reCAPTCHA settings page
+2. No CAPTCHA reCAPTCHA tag generator in in Contact Form 7
-1. The No CAPTCHA reCAPTCHA tag in Contact Form 7
+3. No CAPTCHA reCAPTCHA tag in Contact Form 7 backend
+4. No CAPTCHA reCAPTCHA field on a Contact Form(Dark theme)
-2. The No CAPTCHA reCAPTCHA field on a Contact Form
+5. No CAPTCHA reCAPTCHA field on a Contact Form(Light theme)

 == Changelog ==